ethersync/ethersync/daemon/integration-tests/README.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-This directory contains integration tests for Ethersync.
+This directory contains integration tests for Teamtype.
 They assume that your `PATH` contains:

-- An `nvim` with installed Ethersync plugin, and
+- An `nvim` with installed Teamtype plugin, and
-- an `ethersync` binary (for connecting via `ethersync client`).
+- an `teamtype` binary (for connecting via `teamtype client`).

 To run all integration tests, run: